AI-TOOLKIT/VoiceBridge/README.md

 7. Everything is included in the VoiceBridge distribution except the Intel MKL library which can be downloaded for free from this website: Intel MKL: https://software.intel.com/en-us/mkl.

 8.	**Compilation**: VoiceBridge compilation can be done with the included MS Visual Studio 2017 projects.
 As you probably know MS VS 2017 is free software.
 VoiceBridge only supports 64-bit compilation because 64-bit systems are faster and can use more memory.
+> **IMPORTANT NOTE:** in case you receive during the compilation a message several times which states: *"Unknown compiler version - please run the configure tests and report the results"* then it is coming from the boost library (compatibility issue between boost and MSVC).
+>  This does not cause any problem but it is a bit annoying.
+>  You may try to replace the boost distribution in VoiceBridge with a newer boost version but be aware that you may have to tweak boost a bit in order to be able to compile it.

     Please follow these steps for the compilation:
 	- **a.** Download and install the Intel MKL library.
 Note the location of the library.
 For example: